 Armed with answers to the above two, the next question to be asked is:

-3) What equipment will best be able to give you the sound you prefer on the music you love, within the limits of your budget, room, Wife Acceptance Factor, etc.
+3.)
+What equipment will best be able to give you the sound you prefer on the music you like, within the limits of your budget, room, Wife Acceptance Factor, etc.

 Do You Like Rock Music?